Home Bookmakers Tips Bonuses

 • Defending champions: Royal Challengers Bengaluru

 The outright market for IPL 2026 looks competitive.
 Several franchises are entering the season with realistic title ambitions.
-Mumbai Indians lead the early odds, but the gap to the chasing pack is not significant.
+The Punjab Kings are leading the League stage, but the gap to the chasing pack is not significant.

 Several teams come into the new Indian Premier League season with clear strengths, but also visible weaknesses.
 Squad balance, especially between batting depth and bowling reliability, will likely decide who goes deep into the playoffs.